Kalana-Kaushalya/new-ovinmee/README.md

 # new-ovinmee
-Responsive web page for a restaurant build using TailwindCSS
+Responsive web page for a restaurant built using TailwindCSS